krisleech/axe/README.md

 The application will maintain the offset in the topic between restarts.

-Handlers will receive messages in the correct.
-This means if an exception occurs the handlers will be stopped.
+Handlers will receive messages in the correct order.
+This means if an exception occurs the handlers will be stopped so the error can be fixed before further events are consumed.

 Handlers are all run in parrell in their own processes.